RainOrigami/ETS2-Button-Box/README.md

 The box will be available as a set for self-assemly on eBay for the price of the parts, shipping and a small 5€ fee for supporting the creator.
 Some minor soldering and box assembly will be required.

 Current price of components:
+- PCBs: ~4€
-- PCB: ?€
+- Arduino: 3€
 - Buttons/Switches/Selectors/Rotary Encoders: ~25€
-- LEDs: ?€
+- LEDs: 5€
-- Acrylic Box (Lasercut): 10€
+- Acrylic Box (Lasercut): ?€
 - Rubber feet: <1€
 - USB Cable: 3€
 - Internal cables: <1€
 - (Optional) Carbon Vinyl Frontplate: 4€
+- (Optional) Pre-Soldering: 10€
+- (Optional) Complete pre-assembly: 10€ assembly + 10€ soldering

-Estimated total of set: ?€ excl. shipping
+Estimated total of set: ~55€ excl. shipping, carbon vinyl, pre-soldering, pre-assembly

 Please note that, as the box is still in development, the price may be subject to change before the release.